k98kurz/tapescript/readme.md

 for syntax and operation specifics.

 Once you have a script written, use the `compile_script(code: str) -> bytes` function to turn it into the byte code that the interpreter runs.
+Alternatvely, there is a `Script` class that can be initialized with either the source code or the byte code with `Script.from_src` and `Script.from_bytes`, respectively, and it will automatically compile source code to byte code or decompile byte code to source code; `Script` instances can also be added together with a simple +, e.g.
+`script = unlocking_script + locking_script`.
+The script running functions can
+accept either a `Script` object or the byte code.

-Note that each `OP_` function has an alias that excludes the `OP_` prefix; e.g. `OP_PUSH d1` can also be written `PUSH d1`.
+Note that each `OP_` function has an alias that excludes the `OP_` prefix; e.g.
+`OP_PUSH d1` can also be written `PUSH d1`.
 Op names are not case-sensitive, and several ops have additional aliases.
 Variable and macro names are case-sensitive.

 The following functions are also available for VM-compatible serialization:
 - `bytes_to_int`